 The annual application for funding (state plan) for the Weatherization Program is submitted to and approved by the Policy Advisory Council and presented for public hearing prior to submission to the Federal Department of Energy.
 Copies of the proposed State Plan are mailed to each sub grantee and relevant State agencies along with the Notice of Public Hearing.
 The Notice of Public Hearing is printed in 4 to 5 newspapers across the State, and copies of the Plan are available on request to any interested individual or organization.

-2605(a)(2) →Did you conduct public hearings on the proposed use and distribution of your LIHEAP funds?
-X Yes No when and where? (public hearings) (Not required for Tribes and tribal organizations) ilouingo) Division of Social Services held a public hearing for the LIHEAP Block Grant, on April 12, 2019 from 12:00 pm to 1:00 pm in Room 151 of the Dix Campus McBryde Building, 820 S. Boylan Ave, Raleigh, the NC.
-Citizens could comment on the Plan April 8-12, 2019.
-The public hearing for the Weatherization Program was held at 11:00 am on March 19, 2019, at the Weatherization Office, Room 1210 217 W. Jones Street Raleigh NC 27603. statutory references 2605(b) (13) →Describe your fair hearing procedures for households whose applications are denied or not acted on in a timely manner.
-When are applicants informed of these rights? (fair hearings) I. CRISIS AND HEATING Households that apply for crisis or heating assistance, rights are explained at the time of application.
+2605(a)(2)

+9Did you conduct public hearings on the proposed use and distribution of your LIHEAP funds?

+X Yes No when and where?

+(Not required for Tribes and tribal organizations)

+(public hearings)

+Division of Social Services held a public hearing for the LIHEAP Block Grant, on Friday August 20, 2021 at 1pm via a live webinar format.
+The plan was posted on the Division of Social Services website and all 100 DSS County websites from August 16-20, 2021 until the public hearing.
+Citizens could comment on the Plan during public hearing or could submit written comments until Monday August 23, 2021.

+2605(b) (13)

+2Describe your fair hearing procedures for households whose applications are denied or not acted on in a timely manner.
+When are applicants informed of these rights?

+(fair hearings)

+I. CRISIS, COOLING & HEATING

+Households that apply for crisis, cooling or heating assistance, rights are explained at the time of application.
 North Carolina issues notices for both approved and denied cases for CIP and LIEAP.
 The notice includes fair hearing rights.
-The household has the right to an appeal when: a.
-It is denied the right to apply for benefits; or b.
+The household has the right to an appeal when:

+- a.
+It is denied the right to apply for benefits; or - b.
 Benefits are denied; or